dilshankm/bcu-digital-planning-ltd-hackathon-ui/README.md

 npm run dev
 ```

 The development server runs on <http://localhost:5173> by default.
+Use Node.js 20 or later to match the CI environment.

 ### Environment variables